robin-a-meade/nails/README.md

 ```

-Optionally, install [Systemd Manager](https://extensions.gnome.org/extension/4174/systemd-manager/) extension if you want a GUI for controlling the service.
+Optionally, install [Systemd Manager](https://extensions.gnome.org/extension/4174/systemd-manager/) Gnome extension if you want a GUI for controlling the service.